 Obstructive sleep apnoea is when breathing is repeatedly interrupted during sleep.
 Research has shown people with this sleep disorder have an increased risk of developing cognitive impairment and Alzheimer’s disease.
 Yet, it is treatable.
-A preliminary study released today has found that obstructive sleep apnea is common in people with cognitive impairment.
-The study will be presented at the American Academy of Neurology’s 73rd Annual Meeting being held virtually April 17 to 22, 2021.
+A preliminary study released today has found that obstructive sleep apnoea is common in people with cognitive impairment.
+The study will be presented at the American Academy of Neurology’s 73rd Annual Meeting being held virtually on 17th–22nd April 2021.

 The study involved 67 people with an average age of 73 who had cognitive impairment.
 Participants completed questionnaires on sleep, cognition, and mood.
 They also took a 30-point cognitive assessment to determine their level of cognitive impairment.
 Questions included identifying the date and the city they were in and repeating words they had been asked to remember earlier in the test.
 Scores on the test range from zero to 30.
 A score of 26 or higher is considered normal, 18-25 signifies mild cognitive impairment and 17 or lower signifies moderate to severe cognitive impairment.

-Participants were given at-home sleep apnea tests to determine if they had obstructive sleep apnea.
+Participants were given at-home sleep apnoea tests to determine if they had obstructive sleep apnoea.
 The at-home test uses a monitor to track breathing patterns and oxygen levels during sleep.

-Researchers found that 52% of study participants had obstructive sleep apnea.
-People with the sleep disorder were 60% more likely to score lower on the cognitive test than people who did not have sleep apnea.
+Researchers found that 52% of study participants had obstructive sleep apnoea.
+People with the sleep disorder were 60% more likely to score lower on the cognitive test than people who did not have sleep apnoea.
 People with the disorder had an average score of 20.5 compared to an average score of 23.6 for the people without the sleep disorder.

 Disclaimer: Psychreg is mainly for information purposes only.
 Materials on this website are not intended to be a substitute for professional advice, diagnosis, medical treatment, or therapy.
 Never disregard professional psychological or medical advice nor delay in seeking professional advice or treatment because of something you have read on this website.
 Read our full disclaimer here.